sudipta002/Optimizing_a_Pipeline/README.md

 ## Pipeline comparison
-**Compare the two models and their performance.
-What are the differences in accuracy?
-In architecture?
-If there was a difference, why do you think there was one?**

-Accuracy of HyperDrive model: 0.912797167425392 Accuracy of AutoML: '0.9152655538694994'
+Accuracy of HyperDrive model: 0.912797167425392

+Accuracy of AutoML: '0.9152655538694994'

-It is obvious that AutoML has achieved a bit higher accuracy than that of HyperDrive model.
+It is obvious that AutoML has achieved a bit higher accuracy than that of Logistic Regression using HyperDrive.

 In experiment with HyperDrive, it is defined to work with Logistic Regression whereas AutoML facilitates to work on wide variety of algorithms.
 AutoML gives best result in case of model selection, thus, providing better accuracy.

 ## Future work
-**What are some areas of improvement for future experiments?
-Why might these improvements help the model?**

-## Proof of cluster clean up
-**If you did not delete your compute cluster in the code, please complete this section.
-Otherwise, delete this section.**
-**Image of cluster marked for deletion**
+1. We would like to use other primary metric.
+2. If we could have more experiment time, AutoML will have more number of algorithms to work on.